 So I wrote personal blog articles devoted to my various random interests and dedicated to my miscellaneous random psychological meanderings.
 Sometimes I got frustrated, and I wrote about that.
 Generally, the theme was around launching a project, or abandoning a project, then reorienting to a new direction.
-It was peppered with how much worse or how much better I was doing.
-In the end, it didn’t amount to a much more than a journal of what happened over the last four years.
-I guess that was the goal… other than to make friends, which, it didn’t really help.
+All in all, a drawn-out hopeless doldrum peppered with how much worse or how much better I was doing.
+It didn’t amount to much more than a journal of what happened over the last four years.
+I guess that was the goal… other than to make friends, which, it didn’t help very much.

 Bonfire of the Vanities

-The problem, in retrospect, was that I hadn’t really found or rebuilt my identity.
+The problem, in retrospect, was that I hadn’t found or rebuilt my identity.
 It showed in everything I wrote.
-I was still afloat in another in-between where people don’t actually mean to live.
-I really needed to rediscover the kindling of my eccentricities and burn those bitches in a great bonfire to light the next decade.
+I was still afloat in another in-between where people don’t mean to live.
+I needed to rediscover the kindling of my eccentricities and burn those bitches in a great bonfire to light the next decade, am I right?

-Throughout the majority of my life, I had always had a strong sense of identity.
+Throughout the majority of my life, I had always had a strong sense of identity (a highly uncommon trait in those with Borderline Personality Disorder).
 Often it was a force that impelled me to do the unusual things I did.
 Destroy that, and as I found out, you get only a tiny Asher left.

 No, I Mean, Who Are You?

-I am an artist, engineer, and intellectual, appreciating everything from opera to Disney, and take life and all its possibilities as they come.
+I am an aspiring engineer, artist, coder, and intellectual, appreciating everything from opera to Disney.
+I take life and all its possibilities as they come.
 Writing, drawing, crafting, costuming, reading everything, programming computers, inventing, creating, and making are my daily activities.
-I have been doing them ever since I read the manuals to my older brother’s antique TRS-80 Color Computer II from Tandy-Radioshack and made my first pseudo-game at the age of seven.
+I have been doing these things ever since, at the age of seven, I read the manuals to my older brother’s (now antique) TRS-80 Color Computer II from Tandy-Radioshack, and made my first pseudo-game.

 Wearing Your Fake Fur On The Inside

-When I imitate my original form, it’s an experience.
+When I imitate a non-human, using my original form as inspiration, it’s an experience.
 It’s one of those things that remind you that there are perks and drawbacks, or as I say, costs to everything.
-This is always true, even with something as simple as how you look.
-I get hot in my fur outside during the summer, but in the winter I stay warm.
+This double-edged sword is always present, even with something as simple as how you look.
+I get hot in my fur outside during the summer, but in the winter, I stay warm.
 Some people look at you funny, some think you’re terrific, and some believe you are just plain terrifying.
 I have to admit there’s an extra level of appeal in appearance as opposed to being my usual human self.
 Merely being around becomes a statement.

 Where Is Everybody?

 In the previous incarnation of this page, I stated that I “don’t currently have very many friends.”
-This isn’t entirely true.
+This lack isn’t entirely accurate.
 I have said that My Beautiful Life didn’t achieve the goal of gaining many friends, but that’s also not entirely true.
-I have met new people and acquired a few more friends since I started this online lifespan, but I wouldn’t say they were a direct result of those efforts.
+I have met new people and acquired a few more friends since I started this online lifespan.
+But, I wouldn’t say they were a direct result of that blog’s endeavors.

 So instead of asking to be my friend on social media like I used to, I’ll instead say that if you wish to talk to me, please reach out.
 I’m always open to new communications, but I most likely won’t autonomously continue them.
-It does not necessarily mean anything, just that I’m in my own world.
+It doesn’t necessarily mean anything, just that I’m in my world.